Ring’s new limits on police access to video aren’t enough, experts say

 More transparency, more oversight

-Until now, police could use a software portal provided by Ring to request footage from a given area and time range, and users would receive those requests via private alerts in the Neighbors app.
+Until now, police could use a software portal provided by Ring to request footage from a given area and time range, and users would receive those requests via private alerts via email.
 While users could always refuse footage requests or opt out of seeing them entirely, they had no way to see what kinds of requests police were sending to others.

 The EFF’s Guariglia acknowledges that making all police requests public will help with oversight.
 In February, the EFF found that the Los Angeles Police Department was making overly broad requests for footage related to Black Lives Matter protests over the summer, but the EFF had to uncover that information via public records requests.

 While Amazon hasn’t provided any simple ways to summarize the new public requests flowing through Neighbors, Guariglia is optimistic that researchers will find ways to scrape the app for data.
+Amazon also says it will issue its own reports, and it will show the number of police requests on its map of agencies that work with the company starting in Q3.

 “I think having all of their requests publicly documented on a profile that you can scroll through might make police more careful in the types of footage they request,” he says.
 “It might also make it easier for researchers and journalists to document what’s happening behind the scenes.”

-Note: This story has been updated to note that Ring previously sent footage requests via email, and that the company plans to report on the number of requests police make.